-The data memory contains the I/O memory, internal SRAM, optionally memory mapped and EEPROM.
+The data memory contains the I/O memory, internal SRAM, optionally memory mapped EEPROM, and external memory, if available.
 The data memory is organized as one continuous memory section, as shown in Figure 4-2 on page 22.

 Figure 4-2.
-Data Memory Map
+Data memory map.

 I/O memory, EEPROM, and SRAM will always have the same start addresses for all XMEGA devices.
+The address space for external memory will always start at the end of internal SRAM and end at address 0xFFFFFF.